Markéta Pekarová Adamová: TOP 09 Leader and Speaker of the Chamber of Deputies

 At the end of August 2019, Pekarová Adamová announced that she would run for the position of party chair at the TOP 09 autumn conference.
 On 24 November, Pekarová Adamová was elected president of TOP 09, defeating senator Tomáš Czernin.

-Pekarová Adamová was reelected to the Chamber of Deputies in the 2021 Czech parliamentary election, which TOP 09 contested as part of the SPOLU alliance.
+Pekarová Adamová was reelected to the Chamber of Deputies in the 2021 Czech parliamentary election, which TOP 09 contested as part of the Spolu alliance.
 She stood as SPOLU's lead candidate in Prague, and won over 48,000 preferential votes, the second highest total in the election.
 SPOLU finished in first place and formed a coalition government.
 On 10 November 2021, Pekarová Adamová was elected President of the Chamber of Deputies for the new parliament with 102 votes.

 On 20 November 2021, Pekarová Adamová was reelected in a TOP 09 leadership election as the only candidate, with 163 of 176 votes.

 On 9 March 2023, Pekarová Adamová and Prime Minister Petr Fiala served for 14 hours as acting co-presidents, as the term of President Miloš Zeman had expired and new president Petr Pavel was yet to be sworn in.
 On 11 November, she was re-elected in a TOP 09 leadership election as the only candidate, with 142 of 177 votes.

 In April 2023, for the first time in history, a motion to dismiss the Speaker of the Chamber of Deputies was debated.
 The opposition accused Pekarová Adamová of favoring the government camp in her conduct during a debate on pension valorization in which she limited speaking time.
 In the end, Pekarová Adamová was not dismissed, as the majority of voters opposed the dismissal.

 On 18 February 2025, Pekarová Adamová announced on Twitter that she would not be standing in the 2025 Czech parliamentary election, citing health problems.
 She also offered to step down as leader of TOP 09, but the party board supported her to remain as leader until the end of her mandate in November.
 KSČM chairwoman Kateřina Konečná posted on social media: "Since when is conscience a health problem?", later apologizing for this statement.
 In September 2025, Pekarová stated that after the parliamentary elections, she planned to publish a book and start working in the commercial sector.

+After leaving politics in 2025, Pekarová Adamová started working for KPMG.